Venture-Coding/SUNY-Buffalo-ML-and-self-learning/Regression/Entropy-GiniImpurity.md

 Where Sa(v)/S is the ratio of the number of examples in the dataset with variable a has the value v, and H(Sa(v)) is the entropy of group of samples where variable a has the value v.

+The information gain is calculated for each variable in the dataset.
+The variable that has the largest information gain is selected to split the dataset.
+Generally, a larger gain indicates a smaller entropy or less surprise.

 ### Gini Impurity ###